csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 probability.
 One digit was mutated in the first, third, and fourth offspring.
 In the 8-queens problem, this corresponds to choosing a queen at random and moving it to a random square in its column.
 Figure 4.8 describes an algorithm that implements all these steps.

-Like stochastic beam search, genetic algorithms combine an uphill tendency with ran- dom exploration and exchange of information among parallel search threads.
+Like stochastic beam search, genetic algorithms combine an uphill tendency with random exploration and exchange of information among parallel search threads.
 The primary advantage, if any, of genetic algorithms comes from the crossover operation.
 Yet it can be shown mathematically that, if the positions of the genetic code are permuted initially in a random order, crossover conveys no advantage.
-Intuitively, the advantage comes from the ability of crossover to combine large blocks of letters that have evolved independently to per- form useful functions, thus raising the level of granularity at which the search operates.
+Intuitively, the advantage comes from the ability of crossover to combine large blocks of letters that have evolved independently to perform useful functions, thus raising the level of granularity at which the search operates.
 For example, it could be that putting the first three queens in positions 2, 4, and 6 (where they do not attack each other) constitutes a useful block that can be combined with other blocks to construct a solution.

 The theory of genetic algorithms explains how this works using the idea of a **schema**,SCHEMA